biocypher/biocypher/DEVELOPER.md

 accordingly and in a consistent manner with the existing code base.
 Especially the docstrings should follow the [Google style guide](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
 To check, you can run the documentation build locally by running `make html` in the `docs` directory.

+When adding new code snippets to the documentation make sure, that they are automatically tested with [doctest](https://sphinx-tutorial.readthedocs.io/step-3/#testing-your-code) to ensure, that no ouutdated code snippets are part of the documentation.

 ## Testing

 The project uses [pytest](https://docs.pytest.org/en/stable/) for testing.
 To